sdemingo/fkdir/README.md

 # fk

-Simple tool to create fake directories with random contents
+A terminal tool to create fake files, directories and tables with random content